Optimal Sequential Contests: Example

-The standard Tullock contest with identical players is a simple game.
-If $n$ players make their choices in isolation, i.e.,\@ no information is revealed to them, then each player $i$ chooses effort $x_i$ simultaneously to maximize the payoff \eqref{E:utullock}.
+The standard Tullock contest has $n$ identical players who make their choices in isolation.
+Each player $i$ chooses effort $x_i$ to maximize the payoff \eqref{E:utullock}.
 The optimal efforts have to satisfy the first-order condition

 Combining the optimality conditions leads to a total equilibrium effort $X^* = \frac{n-1}{n}$ and individual efforts $x_i^* = \frac{n-1}{n^2}$.
-The equilibrium is unique, in pure strategies, easy to compute, and easy to generalize in various directions, which may explain the widespread use of this model in various branches of economics.
+The equilibrium is unique, easy to compute, and easy to generalize in various directions, which may explain the widespread use of this model in various branches of economics.